szsdk/qt_helper/readme.rst

     w.show()
     app.exec_()

-Line 4: The input of ``widgetList`` is widget list while the element of this list could also be a tuple or a dictionary.
+The input of ``widgetList`` is widget list while the element of this list could also be a tuple or a dictionary.
 This class inherits from builtin list class, so can be passed into ``widgetFromList`` and ``gridLayoutFromList`` directly.

-Line 6: If it is a tuple, then the first element would the name (or key) for the widget in the second element.

-Line 7: A dictionary is also acceptable, the key for name is ``'name'`` and the key for widget is ``'w'``.

-Line 9, 10: Named widgets can be access by using their names as the keys or you can use it as a normal list.
+If the element is a tuple, then the first element would the name (or key) for the widget in the second element.
+A dictionary is also acceptable, the key for name is ``'name'`` and the key for widget is ``'w'``.
+Those named widgets can be access by using their names as the keys or you can use it as a normal list.

 One important job for widgets is helping user to input some values into the program.
 However, the definition of value varies from widget to widget.